Medium Difficult Bible Quiz about Bible Characters.

 David had her husband killed in battle and then took her for his seventh wife.

-19. Who was the only female judge in Israel?
+This Bible person was the only female judge in Israel.

 a.
 Esther.